voxpupuli/puppet-consul/README.markdown

 ###What This Module Affects

 * Installs the consul daemon (via url or package)
+  * If installing from zip, you *must* ensure the unzip utility is available.
 * Optionally installs a user to run it under
 * Installs a configuration file (/etc/consul/config.json)
 * Manages the consul service via upstart, sysv, or systemd